 FHA 203k mortgages can be used to refinance your current mortgage and incorporate rehab and renovations into your new loan.
-This is an amazing program that gives current home owners options that they never dreamed possible.
-Imagine – you can now use the future value of your home to finance the repairs or renovations you have been dreaming of doing to your home.
+This program gives current home owners options that they never dreamed possible.
+By using the future value of your home, you can finance the repairs or renovations that you’ve always dreamed of.

 The possibilities are truly endless as you can finance just appliances or go as far as to add a second floor to a single-story rancher.
 At AnnieMac Renovation Lending, we have seen it all – please read the blog section of our website to see some of the different solutions that the FHA 203k mortgage has allowed current home owners to enjoy.

 To learn more about the FHA 203k loan, please call 877-790-0292 and speak with our experienced staff.

 Disclaimer: The information below comes directly from HUD’s website and can be found by clicking here.
 It is important for customers, realtors, contractors and loan officers to understand that sometimes even if HUD says that the FHA 203k mortgage program allows for certain things – company policies vary from lender to lender.
 At AnnieMac Renovation Lending, we strive to come as close as possible to HUD’s program, but like every lender, we do have some of our own program overlays.
 Please call and we will answer any and all questions regarding the program and how AnnieMac Renovation Lending can help turn your home into your dream home.

 203(k) Rehab Mortgage Insurance

 Section 203(k) insurance enables homebuyers and homeowners to finance both the purchase (or refinancing) of a house and the cost of its rehabilitation through a single mortgage or to finance the rehabilitation of their existing home.